Visas for England

 Non-US citizens holding a passport that is neither an EEA nor Swiss passport will have to apply for a Tier 4 (General) Student visa.
 As visa requirements for each nationality vary, participants should check with their local British Consulate about visa requirements as soon as possible.

-Some students will need to fulfill a maintanence funds requirement, i.e. demonstrate that they have £1020 per month to support their living expenses.
+Some students will need to fulfill a maintanence funds requirement, i.e. demonstrate that they have a certain amount of funds to support their living expenses.
 Students (or their parents) will need to have held funds for the entire semester in their accounts prior to their applications.
 This evidence can be provided with bank statements.